Safe Rollouts

 - Continue to monitor.

-If Auto Rollback is enabled and a regression is detected, GrowthBook automatically disables the rollout rule to protect your users.
+If a guardrail metric regresses, GrowthBook automatically rolls back and disables the rule to protect your users.

 Understanding the Time Series Graph